fwojcik/smhasher3/hashes/README.latersteps.md

             WackyHash-128 - Verification value BE 0xFDB0BF75 ......
 PASS
 ```

-If you are implementing a pre-existing hash, you might find it helpful to compute the
-verification codes outside of SMHasher3 and fill them in before you start
-implementing.
-The algorithm for computing them is in `HashInfo::_ComputedVerifyImpl`
-in `lib/Hashinfo.cpp`.
-While it should be reasonably easy to port the code to exist
-outside of SMHasher, it is planned for a separate external program which does that to
-be written in plain C and shipped as part of the SMHasher3 distribution.

 In general, hashes should have different values emerge from the native and
 byteswapped versions.
 The exception to this is hashes that are byte-oriented, like
 the original Pearson hashes or CRC32.
 Those hashes basically operate identically on